gohugoio/hugo/content/functions/delimit.md

 To maintain a consistent output order, maps will be sorted by keys and only a slice of the values will be returned.

-Examples of `delimit` use the following front matter:
+The examples of `delimit` that follow all use the same front matter:

 {{% code file="delimit-example-front-matter.toml" nocopy="true" %}}
 ```toml